-&lt;sup>41 "Blancs contre jaunes," La Patrie, 9 September 1907.
+^{41 &}quot;Blancs Contre Jaunes," La Patrie, 9 September 1907.

-Ibid.
+42 Ibid

-La Patrie cited BC MP R.G.
+wish its subjects excluded (or mobbed), and those of Great Britain, who, as an ally, wished to appease them.
+On the other hand, there were the British Columbians, who would not give up an exclusionist policy -La Patrie cited BC MP R.G.
 McPherson, who (using a rather excessive historical analogy) compared the situation in Vancouver to the revolt against tyranny in Boston at the outbreak of the American Revolution.
 "It is not only the hotheads, or some excited individuals, as one might think, who drive the anti-oriental movement.
-It is the entire population with its political leaders at the head."
-It is noteworthy that, in making such a claim, McPherson not only justified the violence but tacitly admitted that it was a tactic for which he and the BC political class were responsible or at least complicit.
+It is the entire population with its political leaders at the head."43 It is noteworthy that, in making such a claim, McPherson not only justified the violence but tacitly admitted that that it was a tactic for which he and the BC political class were responsible or at least complicit.
 (Since the chief target of the American revolutionaries was the Loyalists, who proceeded to settle English Canada, this was a curious historical analogy for a Canadian political leader to make.)
 La Patrie's editorialist, for his part, signalled in a concluding passage which side he thought should prevail:

 According to the letter of the treaty now in force, there is no written restriction that forbids British or Japanese subjects from immigrating to each other's country.
-It is time to ask ourselves if we haven't opened our gates too wide.
+It is time to ask ourselves if we haven't opened our gates too wide.44

 One might have thought that La Presse, the chief rival of La Patrie among mainstream francophone dailies, would have taken a position less hostile towards Japanese immigrants.
-Not only had La Presse's editors spoken in support of Japanese immigration in the months before September 1907, as mentioned above, but the newspaper's editor-in-chief, Jules Helbronner, was himself a Jewish immigrant from France who had suffered anti-Semitic prejudice in his career in Montreal.
-La Presse was generally supportive of Prime Minister Laurier and his Liberal government.
+Not only had La Presse's editors spoken in support of Japanese immigration in the months before September 1907, as mentioned above, but the newspaper's editor-in-chief, Jules Helbronner, was himself a Jewish immigrant from France who had suffered

-&lt;sup>43 "Le problème asiatique," La Patrie, 10 September 1907.
+43 "Le problème asiatique," La Patrie, 10 September 1907.

-&lt;sup>44 Ibid.
+44 Ibid.
 While I have restricted myself in this article to analyzing the daily press, I might note that there was also a good deal of comment about the Vancouver riots in the weekly press, which was even more extreme in drawing nationalist conclusions.
 La Verité, an ultramontane (extreme Catholic) organ edited by the American-born writer Jules-Paul Tardivel; La Libre Parole, an activist Catholic organ that was the ancestor of L'Action Nationale; and the arts and leisure journal Le Passe-Temps all spoke of the riots as a product of the British colonial subjugation of Canada, which could not set its own immigration policy.
 See the compilation of articles in "Question du Jour," Le Passe-Temps, 5 October 1907.
 Le Passe-Temps meanwhile mentioned a petition by BC unions to Prime Minister Laurier to restrict Asian immigration, describing his response, in essence, as "Get stuffed!": "There are two reasons that the petition of British Columbian workers [to restrict immigration] will be thrown in the trash.
-I. Our subjection to England, which has long prepared the crushing of the United States by Japan.
+1. Our subjection to England, which has long prepared the crushing of the United States by Japan.
 Canada which, since the time of McDonald, has become less and less a nation, must without complaint serve as a pawn of English diplomacy on the world chessboard; 2.
 The immigration policy of a government that would not hesitate to pay \$5.00 a head for gorillas, if it was in the interest of the capitalists.
 The workers do not contribute anything to the party's campaign war chest, and instead they use the this chest to buy the workers' vote" (ibid.).